adelmonte/Simple_Package_Manager/README.md

 ```
 ## Other

-If you don't wish to use the update service (which is convientient since the install function doesn't require a sudo password to sync package database) see the file: `optional-install-function-no-update-service-pacman_-Sy`
+If you don't wish to use the update service (which is convientient since the install function doesn't require a sudo password to sync package database) replace the spm.sh install function.
+See the file: `optional-install-function-no-update-service-pacman_-Sy`

-Generally speaking the functions (such as update including flatpak) and headers aren't difficult for a novice to edit to their liking.

 ## License